 The two big areas of GHG production, building energy use and transportation, are being attacked at the state level so the efforts that the county could do in addition to that are limited: renewable powered residential water heaters and vanpooling.
 But there are more wholistic approaches to land use that the county could take to limit GHG production than the modest technical tweaks proposed.

 The relationship between building reductions and transport reductions came up in the LEED presentation for our Mountain Peak project on Jan 4th.
 A great effort was made to reduce energy use (and GHG production) in the design of the building using a LEED scorecard to spur conservation.
 70% of the power was to come from the solar panels proposed for the project.
 Cave air was used to cool the tasting room.
 There are to be electric automobile chargers and bicycle racks, operable windows, LED lights.
 The building is LEED platinum, the highest score.

-What is not considered in the LEED score is whether or not the building is needed in the first place.
-In the case of wineries that in fact will not increase the output of wine, but will merely shift the output from an existing winery to a new one, the GHG costs of building and maintaining a new winery should be more seriously questioned.
+What is not considered in the LEED score is whether or not the building is needed in the first place (the “no-project alternative” required in a CEQA review).
+In the case of wineries that in fact will not increase the output of wine, but will merely shift the output from an existing winery to a new one (often to provide a new tourism or brand identification venue), the GHG costs of building and maintaining a new winery should be more seriously questioned.

 There was one large LEED category that Mountain Peak probably didn't score too well in - dealing with the transport GHG's necessary to access the building.
 The First LEED scorecard topic is "Location and Transportation", described thus:

 And "Access to Quality transportation - 5 points - Intent: To encourage development in locations shown to have multimodal transportation choices or otherwise reduced motor vehicle use, thereby reducing greenhouse gas emissions, air pollution, and other environmental and public health harms associated with motor vehicle use."